Shopping for Homeowners Insurance

 - Direct market sales are over the Internet or by mail or telephone.

 You can find insurance companies and agents through the phone book, on the Internet and television and by asking friends and neighbors.
-You should also check with the Illinois Department of Insurance premium comparison guides for homeowners insurance.

 Customer service is important to most consumers, particularly when they have a claim.
 You can get a sense of how well an insurer serves its customers from a complaint index.
 A complaint index measures how many complaints the Department of Insurance receives relative to the size of the company.